Queen Mary's Dark Harbor: Are Your Kids Ready for this Scary Halloween Haunt?

 "What's that?
 There's someone behind me?"

+We made the key decision to stay overnight on board the Queen Mary.
 Staying over made the trip better for so many reasons, not the least of which is that the floating hotel is an utterly delightful place to stay (it was my first time).
 Every direction you look feels like a movie set; the decor drips decadent art deco; the rooms are quiet and comfortable with old world charm, and every staff member we encountered on the ship was friendly and helpful—what's not to love?
 But the reason to stay the night for this event is bigger than the indulgence of a night in a lovely hotel.
 For starters, staying over makes it much more of an event; moving into a room on a ship before launching an evening of adventure started us off on a great high.
 The kids loved looking out the port hole window and exploring the long hallways.
 For dinner, we chose to sit in the relaxing Promenade Cafe on board before stepping out into the creepy craziness—a much more successful family meal than cruising the outdoor food stands and trying to get the kids to eat a healthy meal among the zombies.

 We're sleeping on a ship tonight!